Close

 Chelsea Rinquinha

-BCSALN Board Member
+BCSALN Board of Directors

 Chelsea is a resident of Kitimat BC and happy to say she is the Northwest delegate for BCSALN and the co founder of TALK Northwest.
 She is on the Planning Committee for the 2023 Self Advocate Leadership Conference.
 She is proud of the advocacy work she is involved with.
 She enjoys meeting new people and networking on important issues.
 She is excited to learn and grow more with every new connection.